 Here is a snapshot of my intention list for today;

 cardio and weights session at the gym (45 mins)

-finish first draft of branding strategy (2.5 hours)
+finish first draft of article (2.5 hours)

 Unscheduled events will crop up from time to time that you must attend to.
 This is an inevitable part of life, just don’t let it derail you.
-Reboot the next day and start over.